 Many faculty and staff, however, pointed out that returning to campus would present a number of obstacles for many people.
 Some were concerned about childcare, while others pointed out that both students and employees rely on public transportation to get to campus.

-The Accessible Campus Action Alliance guidelines points out that existing American Disability Act (ADA) protections for COVID-19 are not inclusive.
+The Accessible Campus Action Alliance guidelines argues that existing American Disability Act (ADA) protections for COVID-19 are not inclusive.
 For instance, ADA protects faculty members 65 and over, who are considered to be at a higher risk for COVID-19, but does not consider that a professor who is 64 is likely at similar risk.

 One respondent in the university evaluation said they were concerned that the university would not go online in the fall, and expressed concern about potential stigma and repercussions for individuals who request accommodation.